scallyw4g/poof/README.md

 [ ] Write test suite that validates the behavior of `poof`

 ### Hardening
-[X] Harden by successfully parsing all C headers on my linux system
+[X] parse all C headers on my linux system

-[-] Harden by successfully parsing all C headers on my windows system
+[-] parse all C headers on my windows system

-[ ] Harden by successfully parsing some popular C projects: redis, sqlite, ..?
+[ ] parse some popular C projects: redis, sqlite, ..?

-### Error Reporting
+### UX
+[-] Fix a laundry list of issues I have logged that result in unnecessary friction

-[ ] Audit error messages; find nonsensical, misleading or missing errors
+[-] Audit error messages; find nonsensical, misleading or missing errors

+[ ] Consider options for controlling whitespace in generated code.

 ### Documentation
 [-] Write example code

 [ ] Write documentation
+- For alpha this may be the same as example code, although a formal language specification should exist somewhere at the least.

 # Examples